Postgraduate funding

 Only postgraduate students formally admitted to the University of St Andrews to pursue PhD research in Mediaeval or Middle Eastern History, either full-time or part-time, will be eligible to apply for a Berenike Walburg Travel Scholarship.
 Successful applicants may not reapply for a second award.

-All those wishing to enter the 2023 competition are invited to submit their applications by 30 November 2022 by completing the Berenike Walburg Scholarship Application Form (Word).
+All those wishing to enter the 2024 competition are invited to submit their applications by 30 November 2023 by completing the 2024 Berenike Walburg Scholarship Application Form (Word).
 Applicants will be invited to outline their doctoral research and how the proposed trip will advance that research.
 They will also be asked to demonstrate financial need.
 The applicant’s supervisor will be required to give their consent and support for the proposed trip in writing.

 Scholarships will be awarded on the basis of academic merit and financial need by an Award Committee chaired by the School of History’s Director of Postgraduates and at least two other members of staff in the School of History with expertise in Mediaeval and Middle Eastern History.
 The decision of the Award Committee is final.

 Not later than one month after returning to St Andrews from the research trip, recipients of a Scholarship will be required to submit a report to the Director of Postgraduates, outlining their activities on the research trip and how this trip has benefitted their research project.
 This will be publicized through the School of History as well as being distributed to all the donors to the Fund.
-Recipients are also required to acknowledge receipt of a Berenike Walburg Travel Scholarship in their PhD theses.
+Recipients are also required to acknowledge receipt of a Berenike Walburg Travel Scholarship in their PhD thesis.

 -